 Tom Arbron is the founder of Arbron Media Associates located in Norwalk, Connecticut.
 He became interested in the Norwalk Tree Alliance through his work at Fodor Farm.
 Tom’s goals for the NTA are to grow the Urban Tree Canopy in Norwalk and to try and cool impervious surfaces in our most populated areas around the city.

 Allan Broadbent hails from sunny California, where his love of trees began as a child during a visit to the Giant Sequoias of Muir Woods in northern California.
 As a youth, Allan spent countless hours climbing the California Live Oaks, Bigleaf Maples, and Coast Redwoods that were all throughout his family’s neighborhood.
 Since 2005, Allan has been working as a landscape architect in Connecticut, designing and managing many wonderful landscapes throughout greater New England.
-He is currently practicing with Granoff Architects in Greenwich, and was previously the Director of Design for The LaurelRock Company in Wilton.
+He is currently founder of Broadbent Design Studios out of Norwalk with exciting projects across the nation.
+He was previously practicing with Granoff Architects in Greenwich, and the Director of Design for The LaurelRock Company in Wilton.
 Allan is married to the brilliant Corinne Broadbent, choreographer and director at the Summer Theatre of New Canaan.
 He and Corinne reside in Norwalk with their two nature-loving children.
 Allan joined the NTA in 2017.

 Deborah Burnaman was born and raised in Pound Ridge, New York.
 She has been a resident of the Wilton/New Canaan area for 30+ years and is a proud mother of four children that attended local public and private schools.
 Deborah is an avid tennis player, runner, and aspiring golfer.
 She is passionate about gardening, green energy, electric vehicles, and solar power.
 As a real estate agent, Deborah sees how trees add value to our properties and our communities.
 It’s her dream to make the world a greener place to live, one house at a time.